Garry Monk: Middlesbrough

 On 9 June 2017, Monk was appointed as the manager of newly relegated Championship club Middlesbrough, replacing caretaker manager, Steve Agnew.
 Upon his appointment, Monk stated that he aimed to have the club promoted immediately back to the Premier League.
+In the summer transfer window, Middlesbrough spent in excess of £40 million on new additions, which included breaking their club-record transfer fee when they signed Britt Assombalonga for £15 million.